A Comprehensive Guide to Investing in Portugal

 The Portuguese Property Market

-Now is the perfect time to purchase property within Portugal, with the average price of a house having fallen significantly between 2011 and 2012, with slightly lower drops before that time also.
+Now is the perfect time to purchase property within Portugal, with the average price of a house has fallen significantly between 2011 and 2012, with slightly lower drops before that time also.
 The market did show signs of recovery in 2013, but it never started to show strong signals of growth until 2015.

 The property market has continued to show stable growth, and this is expected to continue, meaning that now may well be the perfect time to make your investment.
 As is often the case across the globe, this property price growth appears to be reflective of an improvement to Portugal’s economy.
 Many areas throughout Portugal have experienced growth, and this is only expected to continue.